ylansegal/blog/src/_drafts/deployments-with-schema-migrations.md

 sidekiq: bundle exec sidekiq
 ```

-Every time git's `master` branch is pushed to Heroku's remote server, the code will be packaged, existing processes (in this case `web` and `sidekiq`) will be gracefully terminated and restarted using the new code package.
+Every time git's `master` branch is pushed to Heroku's remote server, the code will be packaged, existing processes (in this case `web` and `sidekiq`) will be gracefully terminated, and subsecuently restarted using the new code package.
 Without any other configuration, no migrations will be run.
 The developer is left to run them manually either before or after the deployment.

 A more robust and automated deployment would take advantage of [Heroku's Release Phase][release_phase].
-This is a special type of process that runs on each deployment and can be specified in the `Procfile`:
+This is a special type of process that runs on each deployment and can be specified in the `Procfile` as follows:

 ```
 release: bundle exec rake db:migrate